 The idea that the amount of risk that an individual tolerates depends on the reference point is not new (Kahneman and Tversky 1979).
 The novelty is that the neuroeconomic framework provides a new lens to understand individual heterogeneity.
 It has been well documented that women experience different payoff distributions to men.
 Women receive lower wages (Roussille 2024), less recognition for the same work (Bohren et al. 2019, Coffman et al. 2021), and tend to engage less in financial decision-making on behalf of the household (Wagner and Walstad 2023).
-At the same time, they are more likely to take responsibility for household tasks that require decisions between low value items such as groceries which has been shown to explain gender differences in inflation expectations (D'Acunto et al. 2021).
-In line with the efficient coding literature, the experience of lower payoff distributions should result in women having a lower reference point.
+At the same time, they are more likely to take responsibility for household tasks that require decisions between low value items such as groceries which has been shown to explain gender differences in inflation expectations (D'Acunto et al. 2020).
+In line with the efficient coding literature, one could then hypothesize that the experience of lower payoff distributions will result in women having a lower reference point.
 Given the established link between risk attitudes and the reference point, one could further hypothesize that the reason why women shy away from risk in the financial domain is because they have a lower financial reference point.
 This is precisely the hypothesis that we test in our study.

 To test the hypothesis that women have a lower financial reference point, we conducted an incentivized experiment with 579 individuals, who are representative of the US population along several dimensions.
-We measured women's and men's financial reference point using several measures.
-Our main reference point measure is estimated from decisions in a lottery choice task using a canonical structural model from the efficient coding family (Glimcher and Tymula 2023).
-Additionally, we measure the reference point with self-reported salary expectations and task-specific earnings expectations.
+We measured women's and men's financial reference point using several measures, including self-reported salary expectations, task-specific earnings expectations, and estimated the reference point from decisions in a lottery choice task using a canonical structural model from the efficient coding family (Glimcher and Tymula 2023).
+Across this multitude of reference point measurements, we consistently demonstrate that men have a higher financial reference point than women.
+In line with the intuition that reward distributions influence the reference point, we find that the reference point is positively correlated with financial comfort.
+Consistent with a variety of reference dependent models (e.g., Kahneman and Tversky 1979, Glimcher and Tymula 2023) we find that risk tolerance is positively correlated with the reference point.